myolis21/File-Reader/README.md

 # File-Reader
-A small thing I made to put all words from a file into a multidimension dynamically allocated array
+A small thing I made to put all words from a file into a multidimensional dynamically allocated array

 I'll add more functionality soon